ahmedaq/RocaSec/README.md

 2. For testing purposes, you can use the data provided in the Data_RoCA folder in this repository.

-    <b> IMPORTANT: The data to be analyzed must be in the same directory where application is installed, e.g., /Documents/RoCA_dir/applications/. </b>

-3. RoCA saves the following output files in either csv or xls format (as specified by the user; [default: csv]):
+3. RocaSec software saves the following output files:
       * Sample PCs used in the inference procedure (xyz_SamplePCs.format, where “xyz” is the name of the fasta file provided as an input and “format” is either csv or xls depending on the option selected in the GUI.)
-      * All eigenvalues of the sample correlation matrix (xyz_Eigenvalues.format)
+      * Eigenvalues of the sample correlation matrix (xyz_Eigenvalues.format)
       * RoCA estimated PCs (xyz_RocaPCs.format)
       * RoCA sectors (xyz_RoCASecs.format)
+      * Pymol compatible “.pml” file (pymol_xyz_secs_numPCs#.pml, where # is the number of PCs used to infer sectors).
+Note: The user has to install Pymol separately.
+The structure can be visualized by opening PyMol, clicking File  Run Script, and selecting the generated .pml file.
+      * Vector graphics (eps format) of all results are also saved in the same directory for generating publication-quality figures.

-    Note that the above-mentioned output files are saved by default in the same directory in which the input fasta file is located.
+    Note that the above-mentioned output files are saved by default in a new subdirectory named “xyz” within the directory in which the input fasta file is located.

-4. Vector graphics (eps format) of all results are also saved in the same directory for generating publication-quality figures.

 &nbsp;
 ## Acknowledgement